Do These Things Now To Recession Proof Your Lifestyle

 5. Don’t put too much stock in stocks

-The last recession was ushered in by a nosedive on the stock market.
+The last recession was ushered in by a nosedive in the stock market.
 Americans’ 401(k)s and IRAs lost $2.7 trillion in value in the 2008 Wall Street crash, according to the Urban Institute.

 So, to protect your retirement during a downturn, make sure your account is diversified and not too heavily into stocks.